je-suis-tm/web-scraping/README.md

 session.verify='path/proxy.cer'
 ```

 If you don't know where to find certificates or your IT administrator does not cooperate, additionally, there is a dangerous shortcut.
 We simply disable SSL verification at the risk of man in the middle attack (by raising this issue, your IT admin shall comply, it works every time :smirk: ).
+There is also a tool called <a href=http://cntlm.sourceforge.net>CNTLM</a> that helps.
 ```Python
 session.verify=False
 ```